VALVET A4 Mk.II mono blocks

-The A4 are the predecessor and new improved version of the renowned A3.5 mono-blocks!
+The A4 Mk.II are the successor and new improved and latest version of the renowned A3.5 mono-blocks!

 Power and competence